 .#Hawaii #SoySauce #goodeats #hawaiianstyle #AlohaShoyuStyle #localstyle #hawaiieats #hawaiian #shoyu pic.twitter.com/i4APYLo6wr— Aloha Shoyu (@AlohaShoyuHI) December 2, 2018

-In Japan, it’s less salty and it’s thicker, like syrup.
-Wheat-free soy sauce is known as tamari in Japanese.
+Wheat-free soy sauce is known as tamari in Japan.
 It’s a by-product of miso paste and a highly popular condiment in Asian cuisine.
 Naturally, it’s used with many Asian dishes.

 Tamari sauce is ideal for those who want gluten-free soy sauce.
 In some cases, some people show symptoms of food poisoning when they consume soybeans.
 This is because soybeans contain amines.